codeforbirmingham/Open-Disclosure/utils/README.md

 ## System Requirements ##
 * Python 3.4 or later
 * a Linux environment (other UNIX may work)
-* Python libraries: shapely, fuzzywuzzy, nameparser, numpy, selenium
+* Python libraries: shapely, fuzzywuzzy, nameparser, numpy, selenium, sodapy, sunlight

 ## Using Make ##
 Instead of running all the scripts below manually, you can simply run "make", which currently covers Steps 1 and 2.